jsunn-y/CARE/README.md

 Alteratively, the steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).

 ## Performance Evaluation
 After training, performance metrics for benchmarking can be obtained using `analysis.ipynb`.
-Required format for analysis of one baseline is a csv file where each row is part of the test set, and each row is associated with a ranking of EC numbers ranked from best to worst.
+Required format for analysis of each model on each split is a csv file where each row is an entry in the test set, and each entry is associated with a ranking of EC numbers ranked from best to worst.
 An example of this file is:

 Performance analysis can be performed in most environments with minimal packages.
 The standard performance metric is k=1 classification/retrieval accuracy, but we also provide code to calculate other metrics in this notebook.